 Much of the confusion about hell has arisen from the fact that several separate and distinctive words (Sheol in Hebrew, and Hades, Gehenna, and Tartarus in Greek), were usually translated into the single English word 'hell' commonly believed to be the place of the damned.
 However, what is particularly disturbing is that all four original words are proper nouns and should have been left untranslated.

-Thus an English speaking person who only reads the King James Bible has absolutely no idea that the word 'hell' does not exist in the Bible .
-Note: some newer translations do a little better, leaving both Sheol and Hades untranslated.
-However, even they usually substituted 'hell' for Gehenna.
+Thus an English speaking person who only reads the King James Bible has absolutely no idea that the word 'hell' does not exist in the Bible.
+Note however that some newer translations do a little better, leaving both Sheol and Hades untranslated.
+However, even they usually substitute 'hell' for Gehenna.
 (See Chapter 3)

 Let me reiterate.

-And, if I may remind the reader - it is ONLY the original Hebrew and Greek manuscripts that were inspired and inerrant - The same cannot be said of the thousands of copies and translations made through the ages.
-Therefore, if the King James or any other translation says "hell", but the original Hebrew says Sheol, it is Sheol that the original authors wrote, and it is Sheol not hell, that we have to carefully examine.
+And, as a reminder - it is ONLY the original Hebrew and Greek manuscripts that were inspired and inerrant - The same cannot be said of the hundred of thousands of copies and translations made through the ages.
+Therefore, if the King James or any other translation says "hell", but the original Hebrew says Sheol, it is Sheol that the original authors wrote, and it is Sheol not hell, that we have to examine and understand.

-However, since 'hell' occurs so many times in our English Bibles, perhaps we should take a close look at the etymology of this English word.
-Did the word really mean a place of fire and brimstone, or is that concept also a recent invention?
+However, since 'hell' occurs so many times in our English Bibles, perhaps we should first take a look at the etymology of this English word.
+Did the word really mean a place of fire and brimstone, or is that concept another man made invention?